Probing the large-scale structure with 21cm-galaxy cross-bispectrum: Estimates from simulations and forecasts for upcoming cosmological surveys: Bispectrum estimates from simulations

-Similar to the auto-bispectrum, the cross-bispectrum for all combinations shows a power law behaviour, where the spectral index varies depending on the shape of the $\text{triangles}$ and cross-bispectrum combination.
+Similarly to the auto-bispectrum, the cross-bispectrum for all combinations shows a power-law behavior, where the spectral index varies depending on the shape of the $\text{triangles}$ and cross-bispectrum combination.
 The cross-bispectrum for the squeezed-limit with two HI fields and a single HI field has spectral indices $n\approx3.3$ and $n\approx3.4$, respectively.
 The corresponding values for stretched are $n\approx3.2$ and $n\approx3.4$.
 All cross-bispectrum combinations of equilateral $k-\text{triangles}$ have $n\approx3.7$.